MicrosoftLearning/AZ-104-MicrosoftAzureAdministrator/Instructions/Labs/LAB_02a_Manage_Subscriptions_and_RBAC.md

     1. In the Azure portal, search for and select **Azure Active Directory**.

-    1. On the blade displaying properties of your Azure Active Directory tenant, in the vertical menu on the left side, in the **Management** section, select **Properties**.
+    1. On the blade displaying properties of your Azure Active Directory tenant, in the vertical menu on the left side, in the **Manage** section, select **Properties**.

     1. On the **Properties** blade of your your Azure Active Directory tenant, in the **Access management for Azure resources** section, select **Yes** and then select **Save**.